 Results of Breaking Bail Bond Terms

-If anyone of the conditions is broken, or if the defendant does not show up for their trial, various consequences may take place.
+If any one of the conditions is violated, or if the defendant does not show up for trial, various consequences may take place.

-If the defendant does not show up for their trial, their bondsman may hire someone to search for him, or her.
-And the court may send an officer out to search for the defendant, which would lead to an additional arrest, and therefore a second offense.
+If the defendant does not show up for trial, the bondsman may hire someone to search for him or her.
+The court may send an officer out to search for the defendant, which would lead to an additional arrest and a second offense.

-If a condition is broken, dependent upon that condition and the consequence of it, the defendant could be placed back in jail and could be charged with an additional crime.
+If a condition is broken, the defendant could be placed back in jail and could be charged with an additional crime.
 This could also result in a revoking of bail, meaning the defendant or the person who posted bail or hired the bondsman, will lose the possibility of any return of their funds or collateral they put up for the bail bond.